riege/cargoxml-jaxb/README.md

 ## Publishing the project
 Publishing the generated JAR file from directory ```build/libs``` is required to provide the generated JAXB classes for 3rd partties.

+## Publishing to MavenLocal (for developers)
+Project supports pubishing to local, which might be useful to generate a maven `pom` file containing the dependency to `jakarta.xml.bind-api`dependency

+    ./gradlew -Pschemadir=$HOME/cargoxml-schema clean publishToMavenLocal

 ### Versioning